porech/engarde/README.md

 ## Are you still developing it? (aka: project status)
 To answer this question, I will rapidly start with why I wrote engarde.

 I cooperate with a radio station, and sometimes we need to transmit from out-of-the-world locations with a reasonable latency.
-We use little bandwidth (a 64kbps OPUS stream is enough in difficult situation), but of course we need the connection not to drop or listeners are not happy.
+We use little bandwidth (a 64kbps OPUS stream is enough in a difficult situation), but of course we need the connection not to drop or listeners are not happy.
 We mainly rely on 4G connections, that work like a charm most of the time but sometimes they get down.
 So, we have a bunch of them from different carriers and we use engarde to reach our central server.
 Sometimes, additional connections pop up, even in the middle of a live session: a wifi offered by a gentleman who lives there, or something like that.

 That's an easy setup: one client, one server and many connections.
 As it is now, engarde perfectly fits this use case.